jschementi/iron-websites/ruby/index.rst

 ---------------------
 Why Iron{{language}}?
 ---------------------
-{{language}} is an excellent
-addition to the .NET Framework, providing {{language}} developers with the power of the .NET framework.
-Existing .NET developers can also use Iron{{language}}
+Iron{{language}} is an excellent addition to the .NET Framework, providing {{language}}
-s a fast and expressive scripting language for embedding, testing, or writing a new application from scratch.
+developers with the power of the .NET framework.
+Existing .NET developers can also use Iron{{language}} as a fast and expressive scripting language for embedding, testing, or writing a new application from scratch.

-The CLR is a great platform for creating programming languages, and the DLR makes it all the more better for dynamic languages.
-Also, the .NET framework (base class library, presentation foundation, Silverlight, etc) give an amazing amount of functionality and power to developers.
+The CLR is a great platform for creating programming languages, and the DLR makes it all the better for dynamic languages.
+Also, the .NET framework (base class library, presentation foundation, Silverlight, etc.) gives developers an amazing amount of functionality and power.

 -------------
 Announcements